 Graduates are prepared for employment as HVACR technicians, with the option to work in general service or specialize in a particular field, such as residential air conditioning, commercial refrigeration or heating equipment.
 Graduates also work in maintenance at industrial plants, hotels, hospitals and apartment complexes that utilize large refrigeration, air conditioning and heating systems.
+Students will participate in three internships where students will be able to practice their new skills in a real world work environment.

 Students interested in completing the certificate of technology program will take all technical courses in the associate degree program, but will only need to complete two general education courses.
 Students who obtain an HVACR associate degree or certificate can choose to receive more in-depth training in Major Appliance Technology by completing one extra semester of courses in this program.
-Upon completion of the semester, students enrolled in an associate degree program will receive an associate degree in both Major Appliance Technology and HVACR, while students pursuing a certificate program will receive a certificate for Major Appliance Technology and HVACR.
+Upon completion of the additional semester, students enrolled in an associate degree program will receive an associate degree in both Major Appliance Technology and HVACR, while students pursuing a certificate program will receive a certificate for Major Appliance Technology and HVACR.